-- State incomes taxes -- where applicable (based upon information provided in a W-4.
-Use the withholding charts from your state’s Income Tax Withholding form to calculate payroll taxes.
-Also find out which form you have to report and pay your employees’ state income taxes with.
-In Oklahoma ...it is the WTH10001 (Oklahoma Wage Withholding Tax Return)
+- State income taxes — Not all states have an income tax withholding, so this may not apply to your business.
+Some states use the federal W-4 form, while others use a state form to calculate payroll taxes.
+Use the withholding charts from your state to calculate payroll taxes.
+Also, find out which form you have to report and pay your employees’ state income taxes with.
+In Oklahoma, the state withholding form is the WTH10001 (Oklahoma Wage Withholding Tax Return)

-- Additional State and Local Taxes -- Check with your local and state’s tax and revenue department to check for additional withholding.
-Example: There are a few states such as California that require you withhold and/or pay taxes that fund the state’s temporary disability insurance program.
+- Additional State and Local Taxes — Check with your local and state’s tax and revenue department to check for additional withholding.
+Example: There are a few states such as California that require you to withhold and/or pay taxes that fund the state’s temporary disability insurance program.

 - Workers’ Compensation — While not, workers’ compensation is insurance that most employers are required to have.
 Check with your state to see for sure.